⭐ Based on Career Change Success Data | 5 Templates | 40% More Interviews

 Functional resume templates provide a strategic solution for professionals facing career transitions, employment gaps, or unconventional career paths.
 Unlike traditional chronological formats, functional resumes emphasize skills and achievements over linear work history, making them powerful tools for overcoming common career obstacles.
-This comprehensive guide provides 5 professionally designed templates, complete examples, and data-backed strategies to help you create a functional resume that gets results in 2026.

 Why Functional Resumes Matter in 2026: